-- The country's recoverable reserves of coal exceed 35 billion tonnes, whereas the developed reserves amount to 17 billion tonnes.
-If the present level of extraction is maintained the developed coal reserves will be exhausted in about 150 years from now, and recoverable reserves in about 44 years. - Poland is the largest producer of hard coal in Europe.
-It is in $9^{th}$ place in lignite and is the EU's 5th largest supplier of coal (10% of total deliveries).
-Poland's reserves of lignite are only 15% developed.
+coal in Europe.
+It is in 9th place in lignite and is the EU's 5th largest supplier of coal (around 10% of total deliveries).
+Poland's reserves of lignite are only 13% developed.

-4. The Polish electricity market
+The Polish electricity market

-More than 106 TWh of electricity was sold on the Polish market in 2004.
-Domestically produced electricity accounted for 95.1% of the total sales.
-In 2005 the consumption of electricity in Poland was 144.837 TWh, an increase of 0.5% (769 GWh) gross consumption over 2004.

-- The value of sold electricity and services connected with the supply of electricity was PLN 20.99 billion (EUR 5.2 billion) in 2005. - There are close to 15.6 million recipients of low-voltage electricity in Poland, according to data from the Polish Power Transmission and Distribution Association (PTPiREE).
-Households and farms account for 14.1 million recipients.
-The main buyers of electricity are large industrial enterprises (in 2004 they consumed 51.9% of electricity sold).
-The number has decreased. - Per capita consumption of electricity in Poland was nearly 3.43 MWh in 2004.
-By comparison, in 2002 the global per capita consumption index was 2.5 MWh, and the same index for Europe was 5.5 MWh.
+- More than 112.5 TWh of electricity was sold on the Polish market in 2006.
+Domestically produced electricity accounted for 97.1% of the total sales.
+In 2006 the consumption of electricity in Poland was 136.736 TWh, an increase of 4.2% (5,550 GWh) gross consumption over 2005. - The value of sold electricity and services connected with the supply of electricity was PLN 29.92 billion (EUR 7.7 billion) in 2006. - There are close to 16.0 million recipients of low-voltage electricity in Poland, according to data from the Polish Power Transmission and Distribution Association (PTPiREE).
+Households and farms account for 14.4 million recipients.
+The main buyers of electricity are large industrial enterprises (in 2006 they consumed 57.4% of electricity sold). - Per capita consumption of electricity in Poland was nearly 3.71 MWh in 2007.
+By comparison, in 2004 the global per capita consumption index was 2.4 MWh, and the same index for Europe was 5.7 MWh.

-5. Entities operating on the Polish electricity market
+Entities operating on the Polish electricity market

-- Entities operating on the Polish electricity market may be divided into four groups: producers, electricity transmitting enterprises, distribution firms and trading companies. - Electricity is generated by 19 power stations and 51 thermal electric power plants (these two groups of producers are referred to as system producers).
+- Entities operating on the Polish electricity market may be divided into four groups: producers, electricity transmitting enterprises, distribution firms and trading companies. - Electricity is generated by 20 power stations and 52 thermal electric power plants (these two groups of producers are referred to as system producers).
 In the latter group of plants electricity is a by-product of the heat-generating process.
-Energy is produced also by several dozen industrial plants and a host of smaller enterprises: factory power and heat generating facilities, water and wind power plants, which all play a local role exclusively. - Poland's only enterprise that transmits high-voltage electricity and uses high-voltage power lines (400 kV 750 kV) is the Polish Power Grid Company Operator S.A.
+Energy is produced also by several dozen industrial plants and a host of smaller enterprises: factory power and heat generating facilities, water and wind power plants, which all play a local role exclusively. - Poland's only enterprise that transmits high-voltage electricity and uses highvoltage power lines (400 kV - 750 kV) is the Polish Power Grid Company Operator S.A.
 (PSE Operator S.A.) established as part of PSE Holding in June 2004.
-In 2004 the Polish power grid owned by PSE Holding was 12,953 km long. - PSE Holding sells electricity to distribution firms, i.e. regional power engineering enterprises.
-There are 24 enterprises at present.
-Besides the distribution firms there are also several trading companies on the market, which have licenses to buy and sell electricity.
+In 2006